AswinKumar1/AswinKumar1/README.md

 # 💫 About Me:
-I'm currently working with ROS, LLM & OpenCV<br>Open to collaborating on LLM and blockchain space<br>I'm learning blockchain development<br>Fun Fact: I'm KOREAN 101 student.
+Hello!
+I'm Aswin Kumar, a passionate software engineer with expertise in ROS, LLM, and OpenCV.
+I'm currently diving deep into blockchain development and always eager to collaborate on innovative projects.
+I'm also a KOREAN 101 student, which adds a fun twist to my learning journey.

 ## 🌐 Socials: